Mindfulness increases the levels of neurotransmitter serotonin in our brain leading to improved moods.

 Barbara Sahakian, a clinical neuropsychologist at the University of Cambridge, believes that most of the anxiety disorders are due to the lifestyle changes and pressures of daily life.
 Imbalance in the level of certain neurotransmitters in the brain are also said to make a person more susceptible to anxiety and panic attacks.

-Meditation elevates Serotonin; leads to happier moods
+Mindfulness elevates Serotonin; leads to happier moods

-Meditation increases the levels of neurotransmitter serotonin in our brain leading to happier moods.
 A review of 47 clinical trials involving more than 3,500 participants with mild anxiety or depression found that those who took mindfulness meditation classes experienced improvement in mood after eight weeks — at par with the effect seen with prescription medications.

-This study led by Madhav Goyal of Johns Hopkins University published in early 2014, substantiates the effectiveness of meditation for people having anxiety and panic issues.
+This study led by Madhav Goyal of Johns Hopkins University published in early 2014, substantiates the effectiveness of mindfulness meditation for people having anxiety and panic issues.

 Avoid sitting Meditation, when having an anxiety or panic attack